tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-8-html-css-javascript.md

 ## HTTP-Server

 - Bash command to create a simple server to view webpages
-- Run on `localhost` wich means Local Computer
+- Run on `localhost` which means Local Computer
-- Terminal contains informations like browser the user use and ip of the Server
+- Terminal contains information like browser the user use and ip of the Server

 ## Client and Server